mobizt/Firebase-ESP-Client/README.md

 For PlatfoemIO IDE, ESP8266 Core SDK can be installed through **PIO Home** > **Platforms** > **Espressif 8266 or Espressif 32**.

 The RP2040 boards required Arduino-Pico SDK from Earle F. Philhower https://github.com/earlephilhower/arduino-pico

+## Migrate from Firebase-ESP8266 or Firebase-ESP32 to Firebase-ESP-Client

+All function for Realtime database between these libraries are compattible.
+[See this guide](/examples/README.md) for migrating.